giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

 validating webhook may block creation of the App CR if it is created before the referenced ConfigMap or Secret.

-To prevent this you can add the label `giantswarm.io/managed-by` and set the value to the tool you're using e.g. `flux` or `helm`, see example below (some fields have been removed for brevity).
+To prevent this you can add the label `giantswarm.io/managed-by` and set the value to the tool you're using e.g. `flux` or `helm`.
+If you are not using a particular tool to deploy your resources but find the validation blocking you, you may also set this to some other value, for example `external`, to allow your CRs to be created regardless.
+See example below, note, some fields have been removed for brevity.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1